-Since I am new to Mendoza, I thought it would be a good idea to provide some background.
+Since I am relatively new to Mendoza, I thought it would be a good idea to provide some background.
 I was born in Seoul and from a very early age, my mother taught me to cook and to value fresh ingredients.
 After emigrating from Korea, we lived in Hawaii and some of my most fond memories are shopping with her in the Chinatown section of Honolulu, buying whole fish caught that very morning or spare ribs that she would cook for hours to bring out the best taste and flavors.
 My love of food and the simple act of creating a meal for my friends and family sustained me through my early career as a corporate banker in New York and Los Angeles.

 Later, I decided to pursue my passion for cooking on a full time basis.
 I received my formal culinary education at the Sushi Chef Institute.
 I then studied under celebrity Chef Makota Okuwa (who has appeared 13 times on the Food Network’s hit television show, Iron Chef America) in Los Angeles.
 It was this experience and training, in one of the world’s culinary epicenters for fusion innovation, that helped developed my own version of Asian cuisine.